tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases the above sections "PART 1 — Telemetry System Architecture
+  - expand in much more details with bold high-light quotes/phrases the above sections "### **Chapter 2 — Emitting Stage: Creating and Submitting Telemetry**

-Focus: conceptual framework of all telemetry systems.

-Chapter 1 — Introduction

-Defines four styles of telemetry:

-Centralized Logging

-Metrics

-Distributed Tracing

-SIEM (Security Information and Event Management)

-Describes how telemetry is used by:

-DevOps & SRE teams

-Security & compliance

-Customer support

-Business intelligence

-Common challenges: underinvestment, standardization, data leaks, and legal disruptions ."
+* Sources: production code, hardware, and as-a-Service systems.
+* Methods:

+  * Log files, system logs, stdout streams
+  * SNMP from devices (e.g., Cisco firewalls)
+  * SaaS and IaaS event streams
+* Key concept: **markup** and **formatting** for efficient emission."
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please